Saadsaleem17/EcoFleet/README.md

 ## Overview

 This project aims to enhance the efficiency of urban waste management through a comprehensive vehicle tracking and route management system.
 By leveraging GPS technology and data analytics, the system optimizes garbage collection routes, improves service reliability, and enhances customer satisfaction.
+This project is completed and would not be further updated please leave a comment if you find a bug

 ## Features